neumino/thinky/documentation/relations.md

 #### saveAll

-The `saveAll` command will save the local document to the database and will recurse in joined documents to save them.
+The `saveAll` command will save the local document to the database and will recurse in joined documents for the provided keys.
 The foreign keys and links will be automatically saved by `thinky.

-__Note__: To avoid infinite recursion with circular references (that appear as soon as you have a reciprocal relationship), `saveAll` will not recurse in a field containing document(s) of a previously saved model.

 __Note__: `saveAll` can delete foreign keys if the joined document is not present.
-The "rule" to make sure that such thing does not happen is to call `saveAll()` on a document only if you retrieved it with `getJoin()`.
-If you retrieved the document with `getJoin(modelToGet)`, then you should call `saveAll(modelToSave)` with `modelToSave == modelToGet`.
+The "rule" to make sure that such thing does not happen is to call `saveAll` on a document only if you retrieved it with `getJoin` with the same argument.

 __Note__: A notable exception is for `hasAndBelongsToMany` relations.
 In this case you can provide an array with keys to link. `saveAll` will only create the relations between the document